Kotlin/kotlinx-benchmark/docs/writing-benchmarks.md

     @TearDown
     fun cleanup() {
-        println("Running Teardown...")
+        list.clear()
     }
 }
 ```

 **Example Description**:
-Our exmaple tests how fast we can add up numbers in a list.
+Our exmaple tests how fast we can add up numbers in a ArrayList.
 We try it with a list of 4 numbers and then with 10 numbers.
 This helps us know how well our adding method works with different list sizes.

 ### Explaining the Annotations